appium/python-client/README.md

         el.click()
 ```

-### Available `Options`
+### Available `options`

-Appium Python Client has a common options class named `AppiumOptions` but available commands are minimal.
+Appium Python Client has a common options class named `AppiumOptions` but the available commands are minimal.
-It does not have driver/automationName specific commands.
+It does not have driver/automationName specific commands unless adding commands with `add_command` method.

-Available options for each automation name below will help to check what options are already provided.
+Available options for each automation name below will help to check what options are already defined.
 Please use proper options for your automaiton usage.

 `automationName` | Package path